software-mansion/live-debugger/docs/assigns_inspection.md

 This feature helps you inspect current state of assigns of any `LiveView` or `LiveComponent` inside your debugged application.

-Assigns section is available in **Node Inspector**.
 It is updated whenever assigns of currently inspected node (`LiveView` or `LiveComponent`) change.

 ![Assigns placement](images/assigns.png)

-### Live example
+### Example

-After triggering events callbacks in debugged LiveView, changes in its assigns are immidiately shown.
+After triggering events callbacks in debugged `LiveView`, changes in its assigns are immidiately shown.
 This is useful to see how user actions affect a component's state and confirm that assigns are updating as expected.

 ![Assigns inspection](images/assigns_inspection.gif)